dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

 CONTACTED FOR MORE TIPS ON PEOPLE
 Yvonne Rock & Jonas Anderson

 ### Format
 *Preparations*
 1. Send report
+2. Read material
-2. Specify 3-5 questions related to field
+3. Specify 3-5 questions related to field

-*
-3. Take notes? record?
-4. Meeting protocol
-	* Who
+*Dialogue meeting set up*

+* 1 person take notes, 1 focuses on the conversation
+* introduce agenda (=protocol from section 1) for the meeting

+*Meeting agenda*
-	* When
+   * When – time of the meeting

-	* Starting points
-	* Questions that arise
+ * Section 1 – Who?
+    * Names of persons in the meeting
+    * Short description of their work/field

+* Section  2 – Your research/field/experiences
-	* Themes
+    * Our questions

+* Section 3 – Report
+    * Initial brief reflections from reading the report and hearing about the project – Questions that arise?
+Things the guest would like to focus on?
+    * Talk through the report, parts that the guest has focused on/thought about/reacted upon

+* Section 4 - the end
+    * summary for the report/of the meeting
+    * Thank you and we will... + make sure that details around payment are set

+*After meeting*

-	* Reflections
+* Protocol
+    * When – time of the meeting
+    * Names of persons in the meeting
+    * Summary description of the guest
+    * Summary of discussions based on our questions
+    * Summary of the guests initial reflections around the project
+    * Summary of guests reflections of specific sections in the report
-	* Possible conclusions for the report
+    * Possible conclusions for the report frrom the meeting
     * Possible references

-5. Establish a form based on structure of the report?
+* Post protocol on github
+* Send thank you and protocol to guest?

 ### Budget